 Related Article: Bhutan Travel Guide

-There are rumored to be over 300 different varieties of mushroom which are native to Bhutan and just like Ema Datshi, Shamu Datshi can vary significantly from one place to another since any kind of mushroom can be used to prepare Shamu Datshi.
+There are rumored to be over 300 different varieties of mushrooms that are native to Bhutan.
+Just like Ema Datshi, Shamu Datshi can vary significantly from one place to another since any kind of mushroom can be used to prepare the dish.

-Like ema datshi, kewa datshi is also served with chillies, however the dish is typically far milder to the taste than ema datshi so if you like a little kick and pizazz to your food, but you can’t handle super spicy then Kewa Datshi is for you.
+Like ema datshi, kewa datshi is also served with chilies.
+However, the dish is typically far milder to the taste than ema datshi.
+So, if you like a little kick and pizazz to your food, but you can’t handle super spicy then Kewa Datshi is for you.